Brook07/digital_clock_using_8085/README.md

 # digital_clock_using_8085
-A digital clock project implemented using 8085 assembly language, simulating hour, minute, and second counters.
-Tested using SIM-8085.
+A digital clock implemented in 8085 microprocessor using BCD format and memory-mapped registers.
+Simulated using SIM-8085.